expressjs/expressjs.com/en/guide/error-handling.md

 });
 ```

-Where the callback in a sequence provides no data, only errors, this can be
+If the callback in a sequence provides no data, only errors, you can simplify this code as follows:
-simplified as follows:

 ```js
 app.get("/", [